 - This is a good time to get your daily dose of natural calcium through foods like yogurt or lassi.
 Along with calcium, be sure to get plenty of Vitamin D — the best way is by soaking in the sun! — to prevent bone disorders like osteopenia and osteoporosis, which can often surface in middle age.

-- Do not go back to your computer immediately after lunch!
-Take a brisk walk to let that food settle and get you prepared to get back to work.
+- Do not go back to your computer immediately after

 - Avoid that temptation for another cup of coffee.
 Opt for a mug of green or herbal tea.